silvicky/OIerDream/README.md

 ## Guide

-You can directly read seperated chapters, below is the guide to make a full book.
+You can read each chapter directly.
+Below is the guide to make a full book.

 ### Windows or ReactOS

 Run maker.cmd.

 Contents will be output to result.txt.

 Under ReactOS there are some errors, but the result is the same.

 ### DOS

 I don't know if the current maker.cmd fits it.

 Some changes might be needed.

 ### Unix-like(bash)